awsdocs/aws-storagegateway-user-guide/doc_source/managing-volumes.md

 To delete many snapshots associated with a volume, you can use a programmatic approach\.
 The example following demonstrates how to delete snapshots using the AWS Tools for Windows PowerShell\.
 To use the example script, you should be familiar with running a PowerShell script\.
 For more information, see [Getting Started](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-getting-started.html) in the *AWS Tools for Windows PowerShell*\.
 If you need to delete just a few snapshots, use the console as described in [Deleting a Snapshot](#DeletingASnapshot)\.

 **Example : Deleting Snapshots by Using the AWS Tools for Windows PowerShell**
 The following PowerShell script example lists the snapshots for each volume of a gateway and whether the snapshot start time is before or after a specified date\.
-It uses the AWS Tools for Windows PowerShell cmdlets for AWS Storage Gateway and Amazon EC2\.
+It uses the AWS Tools for Windows PowerShell cmdlets for Storage Gateway and Amazon EC2\.
 The Amazon EC2 API includes operations for working with snapshots\.
 You need to update the script and provide your gateway Amazon Resource Name \(ARN\) and the number of days back you want to save snapshots\.
 Snapshots taken before this cutoff are deleted\.
 You also need to specify the Boolean value `viewOnly`, which indicates whether you want to view the snapshots to be deleted or to actually perform the snapshot deletions\.
 Run the code first with just the view option \(that is, with `viewOnly` set to `true`\) to see what the code deletes\.

 ```